Low-Congestion Shortcuts without Embedding: Introduction

-In the first result that utilizes network topology to circumvent the lower bound, Haeupler and Ghaffari designed an $O(D \log^{O(1)} n)$-round distributed MST algorithm for planar graphs~\cite{gh2016lowcongestion}.
+In the first result that utilizes network topology (i.e., the structure of the communication graph) to circumvent the lower bound, Haeupler and Ghaffari designed an $\tO(D)$-round distributed MST algorithm for planar graphs~\cite{gh2016lowcongestion}.
 Note that this algorithm offers a huge advantage over older results for planar graphs with small diameters.

 They achieve this by introducing an elegant abstraction for designing distributed algorithms named \textbf{low-congestion shortcuts}.
 Their methods could in principle be used to achieve a similar result for genus-bounded graphs, but their presented algorithms have a major technical obstacle: they require a surface embedding of the planar/genus bounded graph to construct the low-congestion shortcuts.
-While computing a distributed embedding for planar graphs has a complex $O(D \log^{O(1)} n)$-round solution~\cite{GH15-Embedding}, this remains an open problem for genus-bounded graphs~\cite{gh2016lowcongestion}.
+While computing a distributed embedding for planar graphs has a complex $\tO(D)$-round solution~\cite{GH15-Embedding}, this remains an open problem for genus-bounded graphs~\cite{gh2016lowcongestion}.

 This paper side-steps the issue by vastly simplifying the construction of low-congestion shortcuts.
 We define a more structured version of low-congestion shortcuts called \textbf{tree-restricted shortcuts} and propose a simple and general distributed algorithm for finding them.
-The algorithm is completely oblivious to any intricacies of the underlying topology and finds universally near-optimal tree-restricted shortcuts.
-As a simple consequence of our construction technique we get a $O(gD \log^{O(1)} n)$-round algorithm for genus $g$ graphs, which is a novel result.
+On many graphs of interest these shortcuts are as powerful as the general ones (see the discussion in \Cref{sec:subsequent-work} for a short comparison).
+Moreover, the algorithm is completely oblivious to any intricacies of the underlying topology and finds universally near-optimal tree-restricted shortcuts.
+As a simple consequence of our construction technique, we get an $\tO(gD)$-round algorithm for genus $g$ graphs, a result that was not known before the conference version of this paper was published.
 We believe that this simplicity makes the algorithm usable even in practice.

-\subsection{A Brief Overview of Low-Congestion Shortcuts}
+\subsection{A brief overview of low-congestion shortcuts}